Academic Affairs Standing Committees

 1. Faculty Affairs, Evaluation, and Promotion Committee

-The Faculty Affairs, Evaluation, and Promotion Committee shall make recommendations to the Vice President of Academic Affairs and the President on institutional policies and practices relevant to the academic environment of the University and especially on issues related to faculty.
+The Faculty Affairs, Evaluation, and Promotion Committee shall make recommendations to the Vice President for Academic Affairs and the President on institutional policies and practices relevant to the academic environment of the University and especially on issues related to faculty.
 The Committee reviews, recommends, and monitors faculty evaluation systems, the faculty code of behavior, ethical issues, and issues of diversity.
 Also, the committee may make recommendations on the standards for the review of faculty performance, for promotion in faculty rank, and for the promotion review process.
 The Committee reviews individual cases for promotion in rank according to the guidelines in the Faculty Promotion in Rank section of the Faculty Handbook.

 2. Core Curriculum Committee